Home

 1. Date Subtraction

 Subtracting one date from another returns the number of days between them.
-In this challenge, it is part of the core billing formula.
+In this challenge, that date difference is what turns the service period into something the billing formula can use.

 2. DATEDIF

 DATEDIF returns a date difference in a chosen unit.
-Here, the useful unit is days.
+Here, the useful unit is days because the final bill depends on how long the service was active.

-It is another valid way to calculate the used period before applying the daily rate.
+It is another valid way to calculate the used period before applying the daily rate, especially when you want the formula to make the date-difference step obvious.

 Learn more this functionDATEDIF